causeImCloudy/cyberpatriotwiki/curriculum/basics/user-group-management/linux.md

 2. Run the command `cat /etc/passwd`
 3. Run the command `awk -F: '{ print $1, $3, $4, $6 }' /etc/passwd`

 The first command `cat /etc/passwd` displays the whole passwd file, which contains a lot of data.
 The second command `awk -F: '{ print $1, $3, $4, $6 }' /etc/passwd` will trim the content of the file and only print out the Username, User ID, Group ID, and Home Path.
-These are typically the most usefull entries within the passwd file.
+These are typically the most usefully entries within the passwd file.

 - Username: A username in Linux is an identifier for a specific user account.
 Each user account in the system has a unique username associated with it.
 - User ID (UID): Each user must be assigned a user ID (UID).
 UID 0 (zero) is reserved for root and UIDs 1-99 are reserved for other predefined accounts.
 Further UID 100-999 are reserved by system for administrative and system accounts/groups.
 User accounts typically start at 1000.